-In FY 2011, the ALA Public Programs Office received $2.2 million in funding to bring cultural programming grant opportunities and resources to libraries.
-Since 1992, the office has received more than $27 million in grants to support library programs.
+In FY 2012, the ALA Public Programs Office was awarded more than $2.1 million in funding to bring cultural programming grant opportunities and resources to libraries.
+Since 1992, the office has received more than $29 million in grants to support library programs.

 Grants and income from the following organizations made it possible for the ALA Public Programs Office to support libraries in creating cultural, community programs:

 School, public, academic, and special libraries nationwide benefited from PPO initiatives, with more than seventy libraries receiving new grant awards in 2012.
 In addition, PPO reached more than 1.5 million library visitors and program participants through its traveling exhibitions and discussion programs.